martindisch/dgmark/examples/DgMarkCSharp/README.md

 ## DgMarkWasm

-This one requires a WASM module.
+This one requires a Wasm module.

 ```console
 cargo build --release --target wasm32-unknown-unknown